Find out how to protect your vehicle with an extended warranty

-A car warranty (also called mechanical breakdown insurance) is a type of insurance policy that protects you from the cost of fixing certain mechanical problems and electrical faults.
+A vehicle warranty (also called mechanical breakdown insurance) is a type of insurance policy that protects you from the cost of fixing certain mechanical problems and electrical faults

-At their most simplistic, car warranty policies will cover basic issues to do with the engine and transmission system.
-However, warranties can be made as comprehensive as you like - with the premiums paid adjusted according to the amount of cover you get.
+At their most simplistic, motor warranty policies will cover basic issues to do with the engine and transmission system.
+However, warranties can be as comprehensive as you like - with the premiums paid adjusted according to the amount of cover you get.

-Do you have a vehicle that's at – or approaching – its manufacturer warranty?
-Or perhaps an even older one?
-An extended car warranty could be a very sensible precaution against unexpected and potentially expensive repair bills.
+Do you have a vehicle that is at – or approaching – the end of its manufacturer warranty?
+Or perhaps you have an even older vehicle?
+An extended warranty could be a sensible precaution against unexpected and potentially expensive repair bills.

 The nature of these policies varies, but they generally provide cover for 12 months – with options to extend it even further.

-Most new cars come with a manufacturer’s warranty as standard, but you may wish to consider extending your car warranty for extra precaution.
+Most new vehicles come with a manufacturer’s warranty as standard, but you may wish to consider extending your warranty for extra protection.

-Some cars are expensive to repair, therefore it makes sense to protect yourself from unexpected costs.
+Some vehicles are expensive to repair; therefore, it makes sense to protect yourself from unexpected costs.

-Some things to consider before taking out car warranty:
+Some things to consider before taking out an extended warranty:

-- What's your car's value and the average cost of repairs?
+- What's your car, van or motorbikes value and the average cost of repairs?

-- Do you own a car that is likely to suffer expensive breakdowns?
+- Do you own a vehicle that is likely to suffer expensive breakdowns?

-- How frequently might your car break down?
+- How frequently might your vehicle break down?

 Premiums will vary depending on the length of the policy, and are based on: